 For The First Time In Automobile History- ONE H.P.
 For Every Cubic Inch

 Now with Fuel Injection, the 283-h.p. senior engine in the Corvette line attained a milestone in American Automotive history- one horsepower for every cubic inch.
 In fact, all four Corvette engines had been increased to 283 cubic inches of displacement.
 The other three basic Corvette engines were the standard 220 h.p.
 V8, the 245 h.p. twin four-barrel V8 and the 250 h.p.
 V8 with Fuel Injection.

-Standard equipment with the 1957 Corvette is a special 3-speed close ratio transmission.
-Also, in tailoring the Corvette to individual taste, a special version of the smooth Powerglide transmission is available as an extra-cost option with certain engines.
+Standard equipment with the 1957 Corvette was a special 3-speed close ratio transmission.
+Also, in tailoring the Corvette to individual taste, a special version of the smooth Powerglide transmission was available as an extra-cost option with certain engines.
 In any combinations, the Corvette driver commands the most remarkable road car in America- and a show stopper for looks, luxury, and comfort.

 Maximum performance 283 h.p. at 6200 r.p.m. engine available only with close-ratio Synchro-Mesh features Ramjet Fuel Injection system, 10.5 to 1 compression ratio, competition-type camshaft, and high-speed valve system with special valve springs, spring dampers, and mechanical valve lifters.

 Choice of special 3-speed close-ratio Synchro-Mesh (2.2:1 low and reverse, 1.31:1 second, 1:1 high) with high-capacity 10-inch semi-centrifugal coil spring clutch, or optional Powerglide special automatic transmission.
 Floor mounted gear or range selector.

 Drive System- Hotchkiss drive, with unit-balanced tubular propeller shaft and universal joints.